The Healthy Minds Study - Student Survey

 Data Reporting

-• Customized data sets are de-identified student’s responses to the survey items.
+• The clean data set consists of de-identified student responses to survey items.
 These data are provided in multiple formats (e.g., SPSS, Stata, and CSV).
 Institutions receive students’ responses to open-ended survey questions in spreadsheet format.
 The HMN team also provides access to a comprehensive codebook which details variable names assigned to each survey item.

 Participating Institutions

-Below is a map of post-secondary institutions that have participated in HMN’s survey studies as well as lists of participating institutions organized by year.
+Below is a list of post-secondary institutions that have participated in HMN’s survey studies through 2023-24.